ArchiveBox/ArchiveBox/etc/README.md

 In this folder are some example config files you can use for setting up ArchiveBox on your machine.

-E.g. see `etc/nginx` for an example nginx config to serve your archive, or `etc/cron` for an example cron job that crawls a feed every 24 hours.
+E.g. see `nginx.conf` for an example nginx config to serve your archive with SSL, or `fly.toml` for an example deployment to the Fly.io hosting platform.

 Please contribute your etc files here!
 Example contributions